 In 1968 when I was a freshman in college I discovered Ayn Rand’s writings, first reading The Fountainhead then Atlas Shrugged.
 This lead to an intensive period of study through the 1990s.
 In the 1980s and 90s I wrote for publications like On Principle, The Thomas Jefferson Review and The Objective American.

 In the meantime I also read other philosophers such as John Kekes, David Norton (Personal Destinies), and Ken Wilber.
 Norton and Kekes fall into the Aristotelian tradition that has seen a recent rebirth in the form of the virtue ethics movement.
 Wilber, on the other hand, belongs more to in the Buddhist, Eastern tradition but this doesn’t nearly capture the depth and uniqueness of his thinking.
 Reading these philosophers sharpened my thinking while exposing me to different viewpoints.
 While I accept the basic principles of Objectivism, I constantly apply her advice of “check your premises” to Objectivism itself.
 This blog offers my thoughts on where this approach has taken me.

 Henry Scuoteguazza worked as an account engineer with one of the world’s largest industrial property insurers where he provides loss prevention advice to CFO’s and Risk Managers for Fortune 500 customers.
-His other interests include philosophy (of course), coaching soccer and tennis, refereeing youth soccer, playing tennis and skiing.
+His other interests include philosophy (of course), coaching high school tennis, playing tennis and skiing.
 He lives in eastern Massachusetts with his wife and twin daughters.